CloudBotIRC/CloudBot/README.md

 CloudBot is a simple, fast, expandable open-source Python IRC Bot!

+## A more updated CloudBot

+This version of CloudBot has been unmaintained for months.
+There is a more active fork being created by members of Snoonet that might be a better option for your needs.
+Keep in mind that, as a project more than a thousand commits ahead of this one, if you already have a running CloudBot instance you will probably need to start over from scratch. https://github.com/snoonetIRC/CloudBot

 ## Getting CloudBot

 There are currently two different branches of this repository, each with a different level of stability: